 Inputs - What we invest Activities How to reach the goal?
-Outputs How to measure impact Outcomes - Impact Funding invested in: - Infrastructure - Equipment - Organization staff - Project/program activities Programs for parents and caregivers on building parental skills #Parenting skills sessions # parents / caregivers who completed the program Knowledge of parents/caregivers before and after Outcomes of parents/caregivers who used the services More parents and caregivers have acquired and retained knowledge and information related to parenting and child rearing.
+Outputs How to measure impact Outcomes - Impact Funding invested in: - Infrastructure - Equipment - Organization staff - Project/program activities parents and see caregivers on building parental # p skills care pipect/program vities Kn parents and see building parental # p skills care provide for the sec for #Parenting skills sessions # parents / caregivers who completed the program Knowledge of parents/caregivers before and after Outcomes of parents/caregivers who used the services More parents and caregivers have acquired and retained knowledge and information related to parenting and child rearing.
 More parents and caregivers have built the capacity to promote positive youth development.
 More parents and caregivers are equipped to provide basic needs.
 Support group for parents and caregivers #Support group sessions #participants Outcomes of parents/caregivers who used the services